Roof leaks are never fun to deal with.

 - Skylights, dormers, and chimney areas where moisture can penetrate

-If you have seen some missing shingles or you have noticed some wet spots in your home – it’s a sign your roof might be leaking.
-But what if you’re still unsure?
+If you happen to see shingles in your yard or notice some wet spots in your home – it’s a sign your roof might be leaking.
+This also means you need to hire a professional roofer to help you.

 Here are the best logical steps to take to address a possible or existing roof leak: